kubermatic/docs/content/kubermatic/master/architecture/_index.en.md

 In KKP Components Versioning, you can learn about which versions of the KKP components are used in the latest release.

-You can also learn the concepts differences between KKP and Kubeone.
+You can also learn the differences in concepts between KKP and Kubeone.